linemanjs/lineman-blog-template/README.md

 ## Getting Started

-Here's how to publish a new blog in minutes:
+Here's how to publish a new blog to the web in minutes:

 1. Clone into this repository
 2. [Install lineman](https://github.com/testdouble/lineman#getting-started) if you haven't yet.